godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/gwtxLife.md

 The full definition and related types can be found in [this file](https://github.com/nervosnetwork/godwoken/blob/v1.1.0-beta/crates/types/schemas/godwoken.mol#L136-L160).

 `WithdrawalRequest` uses `account_script_hash` as a key to locate the account lock and perform the same signature verification flow as layer 2 transaction.
-The Withdraw action can be used to withdraw CKB and a layer 1 sUDT type simutaneously.
+The Withdraw action can be used to withdraw CKB and a layer 1 sUDT type simultaneously.
 Due to the constraint of CKB's cell model, Godwoken currently requires a minimum of 400 CKBytes  for each withdrawal.

 `WithdrawalRequest` contains additional fields that are used to fulfill a special feature of Godwoken, the selling of withdrawn tokens.
 This is explained in the next section.